ampl/ampl.github.io/docs/source/solvers/mosek/options.md

       Tolerance for reporting rounding of integer variables to integer values;
       see "mip:round".
 Default = 1e-9.

+mip:varselection (varselection)
+      Controls the variable selection strategy employed by the mixed-integer
+      optimizer:

+      0 - Automatic (default)
+      1 - Pseudocost variable selection
+      2 - Strong branching selection

+obj:multi (multiobj)
+      0*/1: Whether to use multi-objective optimization.

+      When obj:multi = 1 and several objectives are present, suffixes .objpriority, .objweight, .objreltol, and .objabstol on the objectives are relevant.
+Objectives with greater .objpriority values (integer values) have higher priority.
+Objectives with the same .objpriority are weighted by .objweight, according to the option obj:multi:weight.

+      Objectives with positive .objabstol or .objreltol are allowed to be degraded by lower priority objectives by amounts not exceeding the .objabstol (absolute) and .objreltol (relative) limits.

+obj:multi:weight (multiobjweight, obj:multi:weights, multiobjweights)
+      How to interpret each objective's weight sign:

+      1 - relative to the sense of the 1st objective
+      2 - relative to its own sense (default)

+      With the 1st option (legacy behaviour), negative .objweight for objective i would make objective i's sense the opposite of the model's 1st objective.
+Otherwise, it would make objective i's sense the opposite to its sense defined in the model.

 obj:no (objno)
       Objective to optimize:

       0 - None
       1 - First (default, if available)
       2 - Second (if available), etc.

+pre:dualray_analysis (dualrayanalysis)
+      Controls the amount of symmetry detection employed by the mixed-integer optimizer in presolve:

+      -1 - Automatic (default)
+      0  - Disabled
+      1  - Low amount of analyis
+      2  - Higher amount of analysis

 sol:chk:fail (chk:fail, checkfail)
       Fail on MP solution check violations, with solve result 150.